-The value of valerian root actually comes from oil within the root, which smells much worse than the flower itself -- some have compared the odor to stinky cheese, and others to dirty feet.
-Apart from smelling bad and sucking up rain from the earth to feed the valerian plant, valerian root may do some potentially useful things in our brains.
+The value of valerian root comes from oil within the root.
+The oil is known for its pungent scent which smells much worse than the flower itself — some have compared the odor to stinky cheese, and others to dirty feet.
+Yet, apart from its foul odor, valerian root may do some potentially useful things in our brains.

 It has been suggested that valerian root has special chemical properties that are useful in the treatment of anxiety, some of which may actually mimic some of the effects of long accepted anxiety treatments.